mahmoudmohamedramadan/Laravel-Digging-v8/README.md

 > [!IMPORTANT]
 > This project is compatible with less or equal version 8.

+> [!NOTE]
+> If you need to help me improve the project, you should follow the [#2](https://github.com/mahmoudmohamedramadan/Laravel-Digging-v8/pull/2) instructions.

 ## 📌 Covered Topics

 - Routing and Controllers